bsn-si/ocex-coupon-signature/README.md

 # Ocex Coupon Signature
-JS/Wasm library for make coupon activation signatures.
+JS/Wasm library for coupon activation signatures.

 ### How to build
-You need `wasm-pack` for start building
+You need `wasm-pack` to start building

 ``` bash
 cargo install wasm-pack